marcmylemans/marcmylemans.github.io/_posts/2023-02-16-ExcludeO365Endpoint.md

 ---
-categories: Azure Exchange
 layout: post
-tags: exchange office365 migration azure
 title: Unexpected Autodiscover behavior when you have registry settings under the
   \Autodiscover key
+categories: [Azure, Exchange]
+tags: [exchange, office365, migration, azure, autodiscover, troubleshooting]
 ---

 During a migration from an Onpremise Exchange to O365 i encountered the issue that Outlook would ask for the credentials from O365.